jaymeeu/react_js_starter/README.md

 # Getting Started with Create React App and Taiwind CSS

-A boilerplate for react application with taiwind css , React router and file structure
+A boilerplate for react application with taiwind css , React router and file & folder structure